-PRIVATE – The private system runs on a customer-service model, meaning you are more likely to get a ‘personalised’ birth experience, deciding with your doctor whether and when you’d like certain interventions.
+PRIVATE – The private system runs on a customer-service model, meaning you are more likely to get a personalised birth experience, deciding with your doctor whether and when you would like certain interventions.
 Going private, you can either leave all decisions up to your physician or you can create a detailed birth plan.
-An anesthetist will be available within a reasonable amount of time should you request an epidural.
+An anesthetist will be available within a reasonable amount of time should you want an epidural.
 Similar to public hospitals, it’s worth checking in with different hospitals to see what equipment they allow, what they already have on-site and what you should bring.
 Rules at each hospital differ but they generally offer more flexibility than going through public hospitals.

 At the time of writing, no hospitals in Hong Kong (private or public) allow underwater births.
 Some private hospitals will offer a bathtub for early labour pain relief.